Virginia does not have a Dog Bite Statute.

 In Virginia, the governing body of any county, city, or town is free to enact a local dangerous and vicious dog ordinances.
 If a county chooses to enact such laws, the state requires, at a minimum, the following:

 A "dangerous dog" is a dog that has bitten, attacked, or inflicted injury on a person or a companion animal (other than a dog) or one that has killed a companion animal.
-When a dog bites or attacks another dog, the attacking dog will not be deemed dangerous if no serious physical injury, as determined by a veterinarian, has occurred; if both dogs are owned by the same person; or if the attack occurred while the dogs were hunting or participating in an organized lawful dog handling event.
+When a dog bites or attacks another dog or cat, the attacking dog will not be deemed dangerous if no serious physical injury, as determined by a veterinarian, has occurred; if both dogs are owned by the same person, if such attack occurs on the property of the attacking or biting dog's owner or custodian; or for other good cause as determined by the court; or if the attack occurred while the dogs were hunting or participating in an organized lawful dog handling event.

 A "vicious dog" means a dog that has killed a person, has inflicted serious injury on a person, including multiple bites, serious disfigurement, serious impairment of health, or serious impairment of a bodily function; or has continued to exhibit the behavior which resulted in a previous finding by a court that it is a dangerous dog.

 Need more information on state laws?
 Learn more about the laws where you live.